luskaner/aoe2DELanServer/README.md

 - Co-Op Campaigns.
 - Scenarios (including transferring the map):
-  - Event Scenarios (will require having an up-to-date server version).
+  - Event Scenarios*.
   - Custom Scenarios.
 - ... all other game modes available by creating a lobby **only with server as "Use Local Lan Server"**.
+- Rematch.
 - Restore game.
 - Data mods.
 - Invite player to lobby (including via link).
 - Player Search.
 - Chatting (both in the lobby and in-game).
+- Crossplay (cross-platform) Steam & Xbox (PC-only).

+*\*Will change depending on the server version and might require an update.*

 ## Unsupported features